sb2702/webcodecs-fundamentals/src/content/docs/patterns/transcoding.md

 }
 ```

-Instead, we need to think of it as a pipeline, where you are chaining stages together, and each stage is simultanoeusly holding multiple chunks or frames.
+Instead, we need to think of it as a pipeline, where you are chaining stages together, and each stage is simultaneously holding multiple chunks or frames.

 ![](/assets/basics/encoder/rube-goldberg-3.png)

-As we'll see in this section, I'm not mentioning pipelines just as an anology, we'll build a Javascript transcoding pipeline via the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/).
+As we'll see in this section, I'm not mentioning pipelines just as an analogy, we'll build a Javascript transcoding pipeline via the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/).

 ## Stages in our Pipeline